kcjpop/postcss-atomic/README.md

   --black-200: #2a2a2a;
 }

+/* And some breakpoints */
 @custom-media --sm (min-width: 640px);
 @custom-media --md (min-width: 768px);
 @custom-media --lg (min-width: 1024px);
 @custom-media --xl (min-width: 1280px);

-.container {
+/* Each directive is a set of related utility rules */

+/* Generate all rules of "float" directive */

+/* Or select which rules will be created */

+/* Or generate pseudo-class variants for all classes of a directives */ .container {
   width: 100%;
 }